You Don’t Have to Buy Into OCD’s Story

 How does Inference-Based CBT differ from Exposure and Response Prevention (ERP)?

-Here are few ways that I-CBT differs from ERP Therapy:
+Here are a few ways that I-CBT differs from ERP Therapy:

-• I-CBT targets the obsessional reasoning process (which leads to the formation of obsessions); it is a non-exposure based method.
-ERP targets anxiety and compulsions via exposure exercises.
+• I-CBT targets the reasoning process that leads to the formation of obsessions, which occurs earlier in the OCD cycle.
+ERP targets anxiety and compulsions, which occur later in the OCD cycle.

-• I-CBT teaches clients to trust themselves and their senses by applying the normal reasoning process (something they already do every day) within the context of their OCD.
-ERP teaches clients how to resist compulsions, cope with fear and uncertainty, and relate to their thoughts differently.
+• I-CBT teaches clients to trust themselves and their senses by learning how OCD reasoning differs from everyday reasoning, and how to get back on course.
+ERP teaches clients how to resist compulsions, cope with fear and uncertainty, and relate to their thoughts and discomfort differently.

 Both treatment approaches address OCD differently and both teach some valuable skills!